 #1 Go for a concept not a name

-Equally, it doesn’t have to be all corporate stock shots and no personality.
-Instead, try centering your business around a concept that’s unique to you.
+It doesn’t have to be all corporate stock shots and no personality.
+Instead, try centring your business around a concept that’s unique to you.

 Being boutique is often advantageous as it allows freelancers to excel at a few things and to profile themselves accordingly.
 If you do a bit of this and a bit of that, it can dilute your brand.
 Plus, no individual or organisation excels at millions of different things.